Doldrums to continue for power distribution sector: Ind-Ra

-New Delhi, March 8 (IANS) Ratings agency India Ratings and Research has maintained a negative outlook on the power sector for FY22, on account of a further weakening in the financial position of distribution companies due to Covid-19 led business disruptions.
+New Delhi: Ratings agency India Ratings and Research has maintained a negative outlook on the power sector for FY22, on account of a further weakening in the financial position of distribution companies due to Covid-19 led business disruptions.

 According to the ratings agency, the discoms relief package of Rs 1.25 trillion was expected to reduce the overall discoms dues, however, lower-than-expected disbursements under the package along with the discoms' further weakened profile due to Covid-19 had led to a continuous build-up of dues by end-December 2020.